Remember when McDonald's flipped the golden arches for IWD?

 A proud supporter of International Women's Day, McDonald's is honored to be chosen by millions of women who have made them part of their stories.

-This signifcant gesture by McDonald's represents a huge committment and celebrates the strength and tenacity of women everywhere.
+This significant gesture by McDonald's represents a huge commitment and celebrates the strength and tenacity of women everywhere.

 According to McDonald's, the majorityof its U.S. employees are female, with approximately six out of 10 of restaurant managers being women, and they have one of the largest supplier diversity programs designed to support their global operations.